beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 We want Gary to draw that line for us.
 He can do that by plugging in values to `m` and `b`.

 These are called *weights* and are usually denoted by the greek letter Theta (Θ).
-For now, since Gary is untrained, let's just set `m` and `b` to 0.

 It is Gary's job to find the best values for the weights, to get the best fitting line.